FrozenTear7/twitch-spambot/README.md

 npm start <channelName> - - 5 -
 ```

-which will result in running the script with default values for `readInterval`, `sleepInterval` and `mentionResponse`, but will change the default value of `scoreThreshold` from 4 to 5.
+which will result in running the script with default values for `readInterval`, `sleepInterval` and `mentionResponse`, but will change the default value of `messageScore` from 4 to 5.

 You can also just run: